matthiasnoback/TalisORM/README.md

 $synchronizer->createSchema($schemaProvider->createSchema());
 ```

 You could also use [Doctrine Migrations](https://github.com/doctrine/migrations/) to automatically generate migrations based on schema changes.
-It may need a bit of setup, but once you have it working, you'll notice that this tool needs a `SchemaProviderInterface` instance.
+It may need a bit of setup, but once you have it working, you'll notice that this tool needs a `SchemaProviderInterface` instance (note: this interface is only available in recent versions of `doctrine/migrations`, which requires PHP 7).
 You can easily set up an adapter for `AggregateSchemaProvider`.
 For example:

 ```php
 final class AggregateMigrationsSchemaProvider implements SchemaProviderInterface